geyo/nosql-challenge/README.md

-# Use UK Food Standards Agency Data To Determine Best Clickbait Articles
+# Use UK Food Standards Agency Data To Determine Magazine Article Topics

 By Grace Yoo